-Target Return2
+Target Return

 The Company targets an annualised dividend yield of LIBOR plus 6 per cent. per annum on the original issue price of the Ordinary Shares issued in December 2012.
-The Company also targets a net return to Shareholders (comprised of dividends and other distributions to Shareholders together with increases in the Company's net asset value ("NAV")) of LIBOR plus 10 per cent. per annum to be achieved over the longer term.
+On 1 January 2016, the Company reduced its target net return (comprised of dividends and other distributions to Shareholders together with increases in the Company's net asset value ("NAV")) from LIBOR plus 10% per annum to LIBOR plus 8% per annum, to be achieved over the longer term.